sista-ai/docs/docs/Installation/2_setup.md

 <br/>
 <br/>

-## Tip!
-Auto-Generate Signatures
+## Pro Tip: Auto-Generate Signatures with AI

 Use ChatGPT or GitHub Copilot to auto-generate function signatures.
 Simply copy this documentation page into your model, along with your component code and a list of the functions you would like to voice-enable.

+## Code Examples

+For practical implementation code samples, check out [Sista AI Real World Implementations](/intro/#real-world-implementations).

 </TabItem>